DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ### Connecting VS Code

-The Pod is running, source repo cloned, and cache volume cloned.
+The Pod is running, source repo has been `git` cloned, and cache volume has been `zfs` cloned.
 We're ready to connect our VS Code instance and get to productive!

 - [VS Code Documentation: Attach to a container in a Kubernetes cluster](https://code.visualstudio.com/docs/devcontainers/attach-container#_attach-to-a-container-in-a-kubernetes-cluster)